USCIS Beijing Field Office

 Petition for Alien Relative (Form I-130)

-U.S. citizens residing in our jurisdiction may file an I-130 petition with either the USCIS Beijing Field Office or Chicago Lockbox.
+U.S. citizens residing in our jurisdiction may file an I-130 petition with either the USCIS Beijing Field Office or Dallas Lockbox.
 The Beijing Field Office will accept I-130 petitions filed by U.S. citizens on behalf of their:

 - Unmarried child under the age of 21